 Know what your yard has to offer

 If you have heavy clay soil, you’ll want a tree that can handle wet conditions.
 A shorter tree is a great option for planting under power lines.
-For a large shade tree, you want to plant it away from your house, garage or shed so it - and its roots - have plenty of room to grow without interfering with any buildings.
+For a large shade tree, you want to plant it away from your house, garage or shed so it has plenty of room to grow without interfering with any buildings.
 You also want to think about how much sunlight the prospective plant zone receives, since some trees tolerate the blazing sun of late afternoons much better than others.

 Find the best place to plant

 When choosing where to put your tree, consider how it can help with energy efficiency.
 A tree planted on the northwest side of a property can help block cold winter winds.
-Planting on the southeast side can help block the hot summer sun, helping to keep your house cooler.
+Planting on the east and west sides can help block the hot summer sun, helping to keep your house cooler.
 To help figure out where a tree would help in your yard, you can check out i-Tree Design.

 Picking the perfect sapling

 Aside from picking the species for your property, picking the sapling is an important step in raising a successful tree.
 When trying to choose which tree to bring home, pay attention to the appearance - that can tell you a lot about how the tree may grow.
-Look for a sapling that has a big enough diameter to keep the tree upright without a stake.
+Look for a sapling that has a good root system to keep the tree upright without staking.
 Typically, a tree will have a root-shoot ratio of around 1:5 to 1:6, meaning the top of the tree is five to six times heavier than the roots.
 This ratio is ideal for the tree to stand on its own without staking.

 Well-spaced main branches are also important, as well as a trunk that isn’t discolored, sunken or swollen.
-Take a look at the roots to make sure they’re not circling or kinked.
-If the roots appear pot-bound, the best option is trimming the outside quarter-inch of the roots.
+Take a look at the roots to make sure they’re not circling.
+If the roots appear pot-bound, the best option is trimming the outside quarter-inch of the roots when planting.
 Also, try to avoid trees with trunk wounds, bark cuts and visible insect damage.